bryan-pakulski/stable-ui/ReadMe.md

 Functionality of the application can be extended by loading custom modules, see `data/modules/ReadMe.md` for additional information, default modules include:

-- `stable-ui`: SD V1 & V2 support for image/text generation scripts, runs the sd generation client & server within docker, critical component and should not be removed
+- `stable-ui`: SD V1 & V2 support for image/text generation scripts, runs the sd generation ZMQ server within docker, critical component and should not be removed

 ## Controls